Rodrigowsky/booky_notes/README.md

 # booky_notes
-A simple webapp to store notes about books
+A CRUD web app to store notes about books

 Built with:
 Node.js and Express.js